 Self-renewal and regeneration of hematopoietic or blood cell stem cells.

-Adenosine 5' monophosphate-activated protein kinase is an enzyme, known more simply as AMPK, and plays a central role in cell energy metabolism with an ability to regulate a wide variety of metabolic processes.
+Adenosine 5' monophosphate-activated protein kinase is an enzyme, known more simply as AMPK, that plays a central role in cell energy metabolism with an ability to regulate a wide variety of metabolic processes.
 It also plays an important role for intermittent fasting and the activation of autophagy for cells under stress.
 AMPK is found in the brain, liver, fat and muscle tissue and regulates cellular energy usage, improves physical performance, decreases inflammation and supports autophagy and cellular renewal.
-AMPK production is activated with high intensity exercise and the production of nitric oxide, intermittent fasting, consumption of antioxidants high in polyphenols and certain foods and supplements, Foods and supplements which boost AMPK are fresh vegetables, green tea, berries, resveratrol, quercetin, berberine, ALA, zinc, omega-3, Aspirin, etc. When energy (ATP) levels are low in the cell, AMPK is activated to restore energy to equilibrium by triggering energy-producing metabolic processes such as glycolysis and fatty acid oxidation, while simultaneously inhibiting energy-consuming metabolic pathways such as protein and fatty acid synthesis (ref).
+AMPK production is activated with high intensity exercise and the production of nitric oxide, intermittent fasting, consumption of antioxidants high in polyphenols and certain foods and supplements.
+Foods and supplements which boost AMPK are fresh vegetables, green tea, berries, resveratrol, quercetin, berberine, ALA, zinc, omega-3, Aspirin, etc. When energy (ATP) levels are low in the cell, AMPK is activated to restore energy to equilibrium by triggering energy-producing metabolic processes such as glycolysis and fatty acid oxidation, while simultaneously inhibiting energy-consuming metabolic pathways such as protein and fatty acid synthesis (ref).
 AMPK also has an anti-inflammatory effect and promotes the production of antioxidant proteins including NRF2 and dismutase.
 A similar mechanism is used by the type II diabetes drug Metformin which increases AMPK and activates autophagy (see drugs in trials and the repurposing of type II diabetes drugs to treat Parkinson's).
 In contrast, a "bad" diet high in sugar and fat will decrease AMPK activity.See references:

 The World Anti-Doping Agency (WADA) banned metabolic modulators designed to increase AMPK.
 This includes AICAR (AICA ribonucleotide) a medication used to tread cardiac ischemic injury.
 Studies showed that the AMPK activator, AICAR, boosted the athletic performance of mice by increasing glucose uptake and fatty acid oxidation during exercise.